Runnable/docs/services/servicediscovery/_posts/2017-01-20-how-to-setup-a-consul-service.md

 ---
-title: How To Set Up a Consul Service
+title: How to Set Up a Consul Service
 short: Consul Setup
 category: services
 order: 1